- 1 1/4 cup all purpose flour

 - 1/2 cup croutons, crushed

-- Place tart back in oven and continue baking for an additional 15 minutes.
+- Remove from oven, remove the foil and beans and place the tart back in oven and continue baking for an additional 15 minutes.
 The dough should be dry to the touch and lightly browned.
 Remove from oven and cool

 - Line a baking pan with parchment.
 Arrange tomato slices on the parchment and drizzle with Roasted Garlic Oil and sprinkle with Maine Seafood Rub, salt and pepper.

-- Roast for 30-45 minutes or until the tomatoes have shrunk in size and their juices have concentrated.
+- Roast at 350° for 30-45 minutes or until the tomatoes have shrunk in size and their juices have concentrated.
+Allow to cool.

 - Combine 1 Tablespoon of the Roasted Garlic Oil and 1 Tablespoon of the Roasted Garlic Mustard.
 Gently brush the bottom of the tart with the mixture.

-- Arrange the thinly sliced cheese over the bottom.
+- Arrange the mozzarella cheese over the bottom.
 Arrange the tomatoes decoratively over the cheese, sprinkle the Parmesan cheese and crouton crumbs over the tomatoes and drizzle the remaining Roasted Garlic Oil over all.

 - Bake for about 15 minutes or until the cheese is just melted and the tomatoes are heated through.
 Garnish with fresh thyme and serve warm.